wbb921/spoken-dialogue-turn-detection/README.md

-Spoken Dialogue Turn Detection refers to distinguishing between a short pause and the actual end of a user’s query.
+This repo can:

+1. Turn-taking prediction.
+2. Semantic VAD (distinguish short pause and end-of-utterance).

 Traditional approaches rely on Voice Activity Detection (VAD) with a fixed delay, which often misinterprets short pauses as endpoints, leading to delayed responses or premature cut-offs.